quad-foundation/quad-node/README.md

 IP_MINER - in most cases it is 127.0.0.1

-Running galaxy blockchain on more than 1 server:
+Running ChainPQC blockchain on more than 1 server:

 First server is configured as above.